Embeddings of $L^p$-operator algebras: Abstract

 \section{Abstract}

-We study embeddings of $L^p$-operator algebras arising from (twisted) \'etale groupoids, with particular emphasis on rigidity phenomena for $p\neq 2$.
+We study embeddings of $L^p$-operator algebras arising from (twis\-ted) \'etale groupoids, with particular emphasis on rigidity phenomena for $p\neq 2$.
 Our methods rely on a detailed analysis of core normalizers and their functorial behavior under algebra homomorphisms.
 Using the notion of actors between groupoids, we show that under natural hypotheses, embeddings between reduced $L^p$-groupoid algebras can be described entirely in terms of morphisms of the underlying groupoids.
 We further show that embeddings of $L^p$-groupoid algebras induce embeddings of the associated topological full groups.
 Our results provide new tools for studying embeddability questions in the $L^p$-setting, and are particularly helpful when ruling out the existence of embeddings.

-As applications, we obtain strong rigidity results for (spatial) $L^p$-AF-embed\-da\-bility, showing that, for $p\neq 2$, an $L^p$-groupoid algebra embeds into a spatial $L^p$-AF-algebra if and only if the underlying groupoid is AF.
-In particular, irrational rotation $L^p$-operator algebras do not embed into spatial $L^p$-AF-algebras.
-We apply these results to tensor products of $L^p$-Cuntz algebras and prove that, for $p\neq 2$, there is no unital contractive homomorphism from $\mathcal{O}_2^p \otimes_p \mathcal{O}_2^p$ into $\mathcal{O}_2^p$, showing that there is no $L^p$-analog of Kirchberg's $\mathcal{O}_2$-embedding theorem.
+As applications, we obtain strong embeddability results both for spatial AF $L^p$-operator algebras and for tensor products of $L^p$-Cuntz algebras.
+For $p\not \in \{1,2\}$, a reduced $L^p$-groupoid algebra associated with a principal \'etale groupoid embeds into a spatial AF $L^p$-operator algebra if and only if the underlying groupoid is AF.
+In particular, and in contrast with classical results of Pimsner-Voiculescu, irrational $L^p$-noncommutative tori do not embed into spatial AF $L^p$-operator algebras for $p\neq 2$.
+Furthermore, if $p\neq 2$, there is no unital contractive homomorphism from $\mathcal{O}_2^p \otimes_p \mathcal{O}_2^p$ into $\mathcal{O}_2^p$, showing that there is no $L^p$-analog of Kirchberg's $\mathcal{O}_2$-embedding theorem.